John Browne, Baron Browne of Madingley: Other activities

 He was president of the Royal Academy of Engineering from 2006 to 2011.
 He was elected a Fellow of the Royal Society in 2006.
 In 1998, he was knighted by Queen Elizabeth II and in 2001 named by the House of Lords Appointments Commission as one of the "people's peers" taking the title Baron Browne of Madingley, of Cambridge in the County of Cambridgeshire, and becoming a crossbencher in the House of Lords.
 In 2000, he was the recipient of the FIRST Responsible Capitalism Award.
 He was appointed a trustee of the Tate Gallery on 1 August 2007 and chair of the trustees in January 2009.
 In November 2009, it was announced that he would chair an independent review into university tuition fees which reported in October 2010.
-In June 2010, he was appointed as the Government's lead non-executive director, charged with recruiting business leaders to reformed departmental boards.
+In June 2010, he was appointed as the government's lead non-executive director, charged with recruiting business leaders to reformed departmental boards.

 He is chairman of the international advisory board of the Blavatnik School of Government at the University of Oxford, and chairman of the trustees of the Queen Elizabeth Prize for Engineering.
 He is chairman of the Francis Crick Institute, chairman of the Donmar Warehouse Theatre, and since September 2017 has served as chairman of the Courtauld Institute of Art, following the end of his tenure at Tate.
 He is also a trustee of the Holocaust Educational Trust.

 Browne sits on the board of directors of IHS Markit and SparkCognition, and is a member of the advisory boards of Edelman, Schillings, and the big data technology companies Afiniti, Kayrros and Windward.
 Between 2015 and 2020, he served as non-executive chairman of Huawei UK.

 He is the founder and chairman of the John Browne Charitable Trust, which "supports projects that will make a tangible difference to the lives of people with great potential, particularly those from under-represented backgrounds."
 Over the past 20 years, the trust has distributed more than £2 million.

 Browne joined General Atlantic as a senior advisor in 2021 and is co-founder and Chairman of BeyondNetZero, a climate growth equity venture with General Atlantic, targeting investments in companies providing solutions to climate change.

 From 2015 to 2021, Browne was appointed executive chairman of L1 Energy, an energy investment vehicle co-owned by Russian billionaire Mikhail Fridman.
 In December 2017, it was reported that Browne had led negotiations to create a new joint venture between L1 Energy and BASF, merging their respective oil and gas businesses to create Wintershall Dea, where Browne now chairs the supervisory board.

 Browne was the UK Government lead non-executive director until January 2015.
-His remit was to work with Secretaries of State to appoint non-executives to the board of each government department.
-In April 2021, Browne was appointed co-Chairman of the Prime Minister's Council on Science and Technology.
+His remit was to work with secretaries of state to appoint non-executives to the board of each government department.
+In April 2021, Browne was appointed co-chairman of the Prime Minister's Council for Science and Technology.